 Translation: “Om - by nature perfectly pure, upheld by all Dharma principles, the essence of all Tathāgatas and their wisdom«

 Condition report: The age of the votive tablet is evident.
-The outer border, which was originally closed, is no longer fully preserved in the lower half, though the tsa-tsa imprint remains unaffected.
-Despite the signs of age visible across the entire surface, all the essential details are still clearly discernible.
-Only the slightly raised head of Manjushri on the impression shows somewhat more wear.
+The outer edge, which was originally closed, is no longer fully preserved in the lower half; however, the Tsa Tsa imprint remains intact, with the exception of a very small area of damage on the right side.
+Despite slight wear across the entire surface, all the key details are still clearly visible.
+Only the slightly raised head of Manjushri on the imprint shows more significant signs of wear.